 “An’ don’t you encourage him!”

 “Wha an appetite ye have lass, looky ye go!”
-Said the lady scout.
+Said the lady scout who put her hand to Clemnilshalas shoulder.

 “Tha’s wha happens when ye don’t eat or drink for five days!”
 Folruth smiled and patted Clemnilshala on the back.
 Clemnilshala winced and shrunk away.
 “Wha’s wrong lass?”